SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scm-integration.md

 Auto-detection of Git during analysis will happen if there is a .git folder in the project root directory or in one of its parent folders.
 Otherwise you can force the provider using `-Dsonar.scm.provider=git`.
 A full clone is required for this integration to be able to collect the required blame information (see Known Issues).
 If a shallow clone is detected, a warning will be logged and no attempt will be made to retrieve blame information.

-The plugin uses [JGit](https://www.eclipse.org/jgit/).
+Git integration uses [JGit](https://www.eclipse.org/jgit/).
 JGit is a pure Java implementation of the Git client.

 ### Known Issues